reggiebain/song-similarity-erdos/README.md

 - Using a from scratch CNN shows tremendous promise with additional storage and compute.
 ![](./images/cnn-loss-plot.png)

-#### Best Results
+### Summary & Best Results
+- We'll define *best* as the model that produced the lowest triplet loss in the limited window we had for training (which may not yield the best results with more resources/time).
-- We fine tuned Resnet-18 on a dataset of 10k triplets of songs.
+- The best performing model was the ResNet-18 fine tuned on a dataset of 10k triplets of songs.
 Positive songs were generated using augmentations of the anchors and all layers of the ResNet were frozen except for the layers in the 4th and final residual block and the final fully connected layer.
-- We compared the model against a baseline where we calculated the triplet loss of the anchor, positive, and negative song **without** feeding it into the model, averaging this value over the validation set.
+- **Baseline:** We calculated the triplet loss of the anchor, positive, and negative song **without** feeding it into the model, averaging this value over the validation set.
-- We varied hyperparameters such as batch size, dropout, weight decay, and learning rate, all of which yielded largely similar results.
-With more GPU compute, we could do a more thorough grid search and train for dozens/hundreds of epochs at a time.
+- **Hyperparameters:** We varied batch size, dropout, weight decay, and learning rate to the extent we could With more GPU compute, we could do a more thorough grid search and train for dozens/hundreds of epochs at a time.
 - **Best Results:** We found the best performance using a batch size of 32, dropout rate of 0.5, a learning rate starting at $10^{-4}$ and all of the layers unfrozen, which yielded the training/validation curves shown above vs. the "no-model" baseline.

 | Metric | Result |